 Even misdemeanor sex offenses will require you to register on the sex offender registry for life.
 While a law set to take effect in 2021 will result in most people convicted of misdemeanor sex crimes to only register for ten years, those who have been on the registry for the minimum required amount of time will not be automatically removed from it.
 Instead, they will need to petition the court to be removed from the registry.

-While anyone accused of a crime should seek legal counsel, it is imperative that anyone charged with a felony contact a Vista felony lawyer as soon as possible.
+While anyone accused of a crime should seek legal counsel, it is imperative that anyone charged with a felony contact a criminal attorney in Vista as soon as possible.
 Please schedule a consultation with Peter M. Liss by calling (760) 643-4050.